holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 # Chapter 2 -  Starting Holos

 Holos operates in one of two modes called “Basic” and “Advanced”.
 As their names imply, they tailor the Holos experience for different needs.
 If you do not need all the functionality that Holos offers and would rather get a summary of your farm’s emissions, then it is recommended to use the “Basic” mode.
 If you want to get the most out of Holos with detailed results, then the “Advanced” mode is for you.

+By default, Holos starts with "Advanced Mode" enabled.
+However, you can easily switch to basic mode using the settings menu.
+To learn how to switch between each mode, [click here](#how-do-i-switch-between-advanced-and-simple-mode).

 Holos can handle multiple farms created by the user, each representing different farming scenarios for example.
 The user can experiment with what management practices do well together or determine what crops to grow together based on their potential yield and green-house emissions.